voicegain/platform/how-to/deploy-voicegain-into-aws.md

 ## Step 11: Upload kubeconfig to Voicegain

-If not using Vacuum: Install the Voicegain API access libraries and use your JWT token to upload your kubeconfig file, now located at `~/.kube/confg` to our portal.
+If not using Vacuum: Install the Voicegain API access libraries (at this point please send email to support@voicegain.ai to obtain them) and use your JWT token to upload your kubeconfig file, now located at `~/.kube/confg` to our portal.

 ## Step 12: Allow Access to Voicegain-Portal on AWS